 There are six legal baseis for processing.
 Some illustrative examples are given below of how the legal baseis might apply to various types of data held in HOPS.

-The Data Controller is responsible for ensuring that data held has a legal basis, so decisions on which legal basis applies are taken by each client, and each could legitimately come to different (valid) conclusions.
-This page merely provides illustrative examples rather than being specific or prescriptive.
+The Data Controller is responsible for ensuring that data held has a legal basis.
+Decisions on which legal basis applies are taken by each client, and each could legitimately come to different (valid) conclusions.
+This page merely provides illustrative examples rather than being specific or prescriptive about each type of data, apart from in stating that legal basis of 'consent' must not be used to store data in HOPS.

 (1) Consent: the individual has given clear consent for you to process their personal data for a specific purpose.

 One key reason for Legitimate Interest being a better legal basis than Consent is a user can withdraw their consent.
-It would be extremely difficult to justify removing a user's records from systems used in record-keeping in a safety-critical business.
+It would be extremely difficult to justify removing a user's records from systems used in record-keeping in a safety-critical business (ie training/competence records, etc).
 An employee must provide their data either to satisfy legal requirements (right to work, tax, NI, ROGS, etc) or to satisfy the legitimate interests of the organisation to manage safety.

 (2) Contract: the processing is necessary for a contract you have with the individual, or because they have asked you to take specific steps before entering into a contract.

-Similarly to (1), work forms a contract of employment, and storing and processing data regarding that user and the contract with them to work is reasonable.
+Similarly to (1), with regards to contracts of employment, storing and processing data regarding that employee is necessary and appropriate.

 (3) Legal obligation: the processing is necessary for you to comply with the law (not including contractual obligations).

 Most HOPS clients are railways that work within the ROGS legislation.
 Whilst storing and processing of data of this type is not an explicit interest of ROGS, the requirement to manage a safe and well-governed railway is, and availability of data such as that stored and processed in HOPS is widely considered to be appropriate in the discharging of a duty holder's responsibility under ROGS.
-HOPS does not store or process any safety crcitical data such as that required in the operation of signalling systems, etc.
+HOPS does not deliver any safety critical data such as that required in the operation of signalling systems, etc.

 (4) Vital interests: the processing is necessary to protect someone's life.